junxit/us-congress-bills-115/bill.md

 ## § 2.
 Program to promote and advance physical security and cybersecurity of electric utilities

-- **(a)** *Establishment* The Secretary of Energy, in consultation with State regulatory authorities, industry stakeholders, and other Federal agencies the Secretary determines appropriate, shall carry out a program to—
+- **(a)** *Establishment* The Secretary of Energy, in consultation with State regulatory authorities, industry stakeholders, the Electric Reliability Organization, and other Federal agencies the Secretary determines appropriate, shall carry out a program to—
   - **(1)** develop, and provide for voluntary implementation of, maturity models, self-assessments, and auditing methods for assessing the physical security and cybersecurity of electric utilities;
   - **(2)** provide training to electric utilities to address and mitigate cybersecurity supply chain management risks;
   - **(3)** increase opportunities for sharing best practices and data collection within the electric sector;